trp8625/carbon-cart/README.md

 ![Python](https://img.shields.io/badge/python-3.10%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

 Does showing shoppers a real-time carbon footprint estimate at checkout change their behavior and at what cost?
-This project runs a full, realistic A/B testing pipeline on a simulated e-commerce checkout flow, using **real carbon emission data from the [Climatiq API](https://www.climatiq.io/)** rather than made-up numbers, and goes well beyond a basic significance test.
+This project runs a full, realistic A/B testing pipeline on a simulated e-commerce checkout flow, using **real carbon emission data from the [Climatiq API](https://www.climatiq.io/)**.

 **[Live interactive dashboard →](https://carboncart.streamlit.app/)** &nbsp;|&nbsp; **[Full write-up →](docs/REPORT.md)**